jvanzand/ethraid/README.md

 # Ethraid

 Characterize long-period companions with partial orbits.
-Please refer to Van Zandt \& Petigura (2023, in prep.) for details on ethraid's functionality
+Please refer to Van Zandt \& Petigura (2023, in prep.) for details on ethraid's functionality.

 ## Environment
 ### Create new environment with python 3.7